humaidq/huma.id/content/blog/tailscale-ios.md

   - "/blog/tailscale-ios"
 ---

-For a really long time, I wanted to access my files anywhere, and unfortunately there are no applications to securely[^1] sync files between my phone and computer.
-Also, keeping a copy of my files on my phone doesn't seem wise from an operational security standpoint.
+For a really long time, I wanted to access my files from anywhere, and unfortunately there are no applications to securely[^1] sync files between my phone and computer.
+Also, keeping a copy of my files on my phone didn't seem wise from an operational security standpoint.

-I have been familiarised with [Tailscale](https://tailscale.com/) from `$WORK`, and finally found a use-case for it at home.
+I was introduced to [Tailscale](https://tailscale.com/) at `$WORK`, and finally found a use-case for it at home.
 Tailscale has an [iOS client](https://tailscale.com/kb/1020/install-ios/) which works really well, and combined with an iOS SSH client, I am able to `ssh` into my computer.
 I use [Terminus](https://apps.apple.com/us/app/termius-terminal-ssh-client/id549039908),
-which allows me to also access files over SFTP.
+which also allows me to also access files over SFTP.

 So far, I prefer to regularly `ssh` and view the files on the terminal, as I don't have to download the files just to view them (and iOS doesn't come with a